Beauty Is In The Eye Of The BeholderBy Paula Burkett 25th May 2012

 Miss Universe Canada 2012 Jenna Talackova recently added another facet to the competition winning the right to compete as a transgender woman sparking a rule change to be implemented 2013 allowing transgender women to become participants.

-Miss World 2006 18 year old Zuleyka Rivera from Puerto Rico created a stir when it was revealed she had undergone six cosmetic surgery operations (including a scar removal procedure) before entering the competition, refuelling the argument these competitions are damaging and degrading to women.
+Miss World 2006 18 year old Zuleyka Rivera from Puerto Rico created a stir when it was revealed she had undergone six cosmetic surgery operations (including a scar removal procedure) before entering the competition, take a look at the site here to get an experts opinion on the same.
+This can act as refuelling the argument these competitions are damaging and degrading to women.

 Another furore broke out after the disqualification of the 16 year old Miss World, Fiji Torika Watters, due to her age.
 The competition was labelled a “fiasco” and has drawn more criticism and speculation regarding transparency and professionalism.